Authorities call for calm as fires burn near Zeballos - North Island Gazette

 Jacobsen said the fire posed “no danger at this point” to the reserve, adding that a road and a creek separated the wildfire from the reserve.

-Nuchatlaht First Nation has 162 members, including about 20 living on the reserve, according to its website.
-The Mirror has reached out to Nuchatlaht First Nation for more information about wildfire conditions in the area.
+Health issues and smoky conditions at Oclucje caused Nuchatlaht First Nation to close its band office until further notice or until the fires are out, according to the community’s Facebook group.
+The First Nation has 162 members, including about 20 living on the reserve, according to its website.

 New wildfires dotted the North Island on Wednesday morning, likely the delayed effect of lightning storms last Saturday.
 A wildfire at Holberg Road, near Port Hardy, measured less than half a hectare but was “out of control” on Wednesday.
 Another new fire, this one at Kaipip Lake, in the central Island, was considered “out of control” and measured 2.1 hectares on Wednesday.